megaease/easeprobe/docs/Manual.md

 - `timeout` - the maximum time to wait for the probe to complete. default: `30s`.
 - `interval` - the interval time to run the probe. default: `1m`.
-- `failure` - number of continuously failed probes needed to determine the status down, default: 1
+- `failure` - number of consecutive failed probes needed to determine the status down, default: 1
-- `success` - number of continuously successful probes needed to determine the status up, default: 1
+- `success` - number of consecutive successful probes needed to determine the status up, default: 1

 ## 7.1 HTTP Probe Configuration